E-cigarettes: Facts, stats and regulations

-Accidental exposure to or ingestion of e-liquids can be very dangerous and, in the case of accidental swallowing or injection, even fatal.
+- Accidental exposure or ingestion of e-liquids can be very dangerous and, in the case of accidental swallowing or injection, even fatal.

-Defective, poorly manufactured and improperly modified e-cigarettes have been known to explode and cause injury.
+- Defective, poorly manufactured and improperly modified e-cigarettes have also been known to explode and cause injury.
 The rate of explosions is unknown, but both hospitals and burn centers have reported injuries from e-cigarettes.

 SECONDHAND AEROSOL EXPOSURE

-- Exposure to aerosol from e-cigarettes may expose nonusers to nicotine, but research indicates that secondhand aerosol results in substantially lower exposure to toxicants and carcinogens than secondhand cigarette smoke.
+- Exposure to aerosol from e-cigarettes may expose non-users to nicotine, but research indicates that secondhand aerosol results in substantially lower exposure to toxicants and carcinogens than cigarette smoke.
 However, exposure among vulnerable populations, including pregnant women and children, could still be dangerous.

 The introduction of e-cigarettes has allowed companies to advertise through traditional outlets that have been heavily regulated to reduce combustible cigarette marketing to children.
-For example, e-cigarette advertising has appeared on TV and the radio, despite the ban on cigarette advertising on both outlets since Congress passed the Public Health Cigarette Smoking Act in 1970.
-The FDA banned flavors, except menthol, in combustible cigarettes in 2009 to curb youth appeal, whereas e-cigarettes capitalize on offering many kid-friendly flavors, such as cotton candy and gummi bear.
+For example, e-cigarette advertising appears on television and radio, despite the ban on cigarette advertising in both outlets since Congress passed the Public Health Cigarette Smoking Act in 1970.
+The FDA also banned flavors, except menthol, in combustible cigarettes in 2009 to curb youth appeal, whereas e-cigarettes capitalize on offering many kid-friendly flavors, such as mint, cotton candy and gummy bear.

-- Individuals aware of e-cigarettes report that the most common ways to hear about e-cigarettes are through in-person communications, by seeing them for sale and by seeing them in online and TV ads, in which some celebrities have endorsed the products.
+- Individuals aware of e-cigarettes report that the most common platforms to hear about e-cigarettes are through in-person communications, by seeing them for sale and through online and television advertisements, in which some celebrities have endorsed the products.

-- E-cigarettes are promoted heavily online43 through e-cigarette company-sponsored advertisements, and on YouTube and Twitter.
+- E-cigarettes are promoted heavily online through e-cigarette company-sponsored advertisements, and on YouTube and Twitter.

 - More recently, mobile ads have become a popular place to advertise e-cigarettes.
 Mobile ads, or paid advertisements on smartphone applications and websites optimized for mobile, have the potential to reach millions of young people.

-- Some e-liquids have been marketed to look like common food items, many of which appeal to kids.
-Examples include marketing e-liquids as “Thin Mints,” like the Girl Scout’s cookie, and “Tootsie Roll.”
-Those e-liquids were removed, or at least renamed, after the companies owning those copyrights took action to protect their intellectual property.
-Other food and candy flavors remain on the market.
-In May 2018, the FDA and the Federal Trade Commission took joint action against several e-liquid companies that marketed their products to look like candy or other kid-friendly food items, such as Reddi-wip, Nilla Wafers and Warheads candy.
+- Some e-liquids have been marketed to look like common food items — many of which appeal to kids.
+Early examples included marketing e-liquids as “Thin Mints,” after the Girl Scouts’ cookie and “Tootsie Roll” after the iconic candy.
+Those were removed, or at least renamed, after the companies owning those copyrights took action to protect their intellectual property.
+Other food and candy flavors remained on the market.

 YOUTH EXPOSURE TO ADVERTISING